Eye Injuries (cont.)

 - Subconjunctival hemorrhage: Minimal treatment is needed, if unaccompanied by any other eye injury.
 Avoid further trauma to the eye, such as rubbing.
 This injury will heal with time.

 - Corneal abrasions: Little can be done at home for corneal abrasions.
 People who wear contact lenses should avoid using their lenses if they get corneal abrasions until evaluated by an ophthalmologist.
-Such people should seek medical care promptly.
+Medical care should be sought promptly.

 - Traumatic iritis: Some people become very light sensitive, and sunglasses may help until treatment is begun.